guvense/Validator/README.md

 Declare only your intention!

-You can write your validation in a interface and let validator generates your implementation.
+You can write your validation in an interface and let validator generates your implementation.
 ```